The Best Actor on TV Is Better Call Saul’s Michael McKean

 This is a small moment in an episode that gives Chuck some major ones, but it stands out because McKean, using no words, is so thoroughly able to convey Chuck’s humiliation and stunned sense of grief.

-After giving Chuck a check for the $8 million share that he owns in Hamblin, Hamblin & McGill — a move that forces him out of the firm — Howard announces Chuck’s retirement at a firm-wide meeting, completely ambushing his now former partner.
+After giving Chuck a check for the $8 million share that he owns in Hamlin, Hamlin & McGill — a move that forces him out of the firm — Howard announces Chuck’s retirement at a firm-wide meeting, completely ambushing his now former partner.

 Chuck is clearly shocked; he hadn’t imagined that Howard could or would pay out of pocket to get rid of him.
 It’s a sign of how far he’s fallen that $8 million seems like a reasonable price to pay for his erasure.
 Just before the announcement is made, Chuck’s face starts to crumble and it seems like he might even cry, but McKean quickly reorganizes his pieces and puts them back in place.
 As he walks down the stairs to exit the building while his colleagues applaud, a tennis volley of emotions take place across his face.
 In one moment, the weight of the situation visibly drags his cheeks down; in the next, he manages to lift them into a polite smile, until the weight creeps in again.
 You don’t realize it the first time you watch the episode, but on second viewing, it’s as stark as a freshly cut buyout check: This is the moment when Chuck starts to feel there’s little worth living for.